-- ☐ Treating student input as valuable - ☐ Taking breaks as necessary during challenging discussions - Respecting student autonomy - Asking for volunteers (vs. cold-calling) - Acknowledging that university can be scary and intimidating to new students - ☐ Establishing a relationship based on trust with the students - ☐ Allowing students space to be wrong, and gently redirecting students as appropriate - ☐ Ensuring that discussions allow space for different perspectives and opinions - ☐ Using inclusive language - ☐ Addressing safety and support early on in the term - Allowing students to participate in multiple ways, if participation marks are deemed necessary - Offering trigger warnings when necessary
+- Treating student input as valuable - Taking breaks as necessary during challenging discussions - Respecting student autonomy - Asking for volunteers (vs. cold-calling) - Acknowledging that university can be scary and intimidating to new students - Establishing a relationship based on trust with the students - □ Allowing students space to be wrong, and gently redirecting students as appropriate - Ensuring that discussions allow space for different perspectives and opinions - Using inclusive language - Addressing safety and support early on in the term - Allowing students to participate in multiple ways, if participation marks are deemed necessary and programs to help keep you working and living well.